 How to Party in Whistler: Tips from the Experts

-We know you’ve heard the stories – your friends disappear to Whistler for the ultimate snow-covered vacation, but when they come back, it’s not just the skiing and snowboard they can’t stop talking about.
+We know you’ve heard the stories – your friends disappear to Whistler, BC for the ultimate snow-covered vacation, but when they come back, it’s not just the skiing and snowboard they can’t stop talking about.

 We’re talking stories about nearly-naked partiers running through the snow.
 We’re talking about beer after beer after beer in a Village hot spot.
 We’re talking about dancing the night away, well into the morning.

 Whether it’s the never-ending nights, the sizzling dance spots, or the excessive – that’s right, we said excessive – drinking, there’s always a party in Whistler.
 The lights, the music, the people – the nightlife is an inescapable part of a season in Whistler.